fmalina/revisions-blocl/activism/thischangeseverything.md

 model that has a chance of working in the tight time frame left: the profits from our dirtiest industries must be diverted into the grand and hopeful project of cleaning up their mess.
-But if there is one thing Branson has demonstrated, it is that it won’t happen on a voluntary basis or on the honor system.
+But if there is one thing Branson has demonstrated, it is that it won't happen on a voluntary basis or on the honor system.
 It will have to be legislated—using the kinds of tough regulations, higher taxes, and steeper royalty rates these sectors have resisted all along.